Tinkoff/stapp/README.md

 2. Small blocks of business logic are easier to develop and maintain.
 3. Applications tend to become larger and harder to develop and maintain.

-Solution: separating applications into small and independent microapps.
+Solution: **separating applications into small and independent microapps**.

 That's what Stapp for.